Double Glazed Sealed Units

 A skilled workforce in traditional glass and glazing techniques working with the most up to date machinery providing high quality hand finished products for our customers.

 The annealed glass is cut for production on our Automatic cutting bench then passed through our toughening plant where required before then taking the journey through the unit assembly line and finally the units are sealed by hand.
-In addition to this we also have a totally hand assembled and finished unit assembly line for our Heritage glass units, intended for period properties and timber frames.

 We believe a hand finished double glazed glass unit produces a superior quality unit because each glass unit is constantly being monitored as it goes through manufacture and we are proud to put a 5 year guarantee on all our supply only double and triple glazed units subject to the glazing of the units also being carried out to British Standards BS 6262.